 - be drafted fairly with a clear scope, and should finalise the dispute - follow our core guiding principles to protect each party's rights, reflect the agreement between the Financial Firm and the Complainant, and not introduce new terms - clearly set out the consequences of defaulting on the terms of the release.
-For most debt-related disputes, we would expect: - 1.
-That the terms of the release should generally give the applicant seven days notice to remedy a default before the Financial Firm takes action.
+For most debt-related disputes, we would expect: - That the terms of the release should generally give the applicant seven days notice to remedy a default before the Financial Firm takes action.
 If the Financial Firm then intends to reinstate legal proceedings, the notice should state that the Financial Firm may obtain judgment by default unless the Complainant corrects the default or files a defence with the court. - 2.
-They should not prevent the Complainant from disputing whether either party complied with the terms of the release. - 3.
-They may allow discontinued legal proceedings to be restored or reinstated on default.
-If so, the proceedings might need amending to reflect that a settlement agreement was not met. - 4.
-They should not require the Complainant to consent to judgment. - 5.
-The release should cover the Financial Firm's right to enter judgment on default, or to restore legal proceedings if the Complainant breaches the terms.
-This should not allow the Financial Firm to try to recover more than the agreed settlement or determined amount plus recovery costs (except where the debt has not been disputed, or the applicant is free to defend the initial claim).
+They should not prevent the Complainant from disputing whether either party complied with the terms of the release.